segmentio/segment-docs/src/connections/storage/catalog/amazon-s3/index.md

 To migrate to the AWS S3 destination, follow the instructions outlined in the ["Migrate an existing destination" section of the AWS S3 destination documentation](/docs/connections/storage/catalog/aws-s3/#migrate-an-existing-destination).

-The AWS S3 destination appears in the Storage Catalog as the following tile:
+You can view the AWS S3 destination in the Storage Destinations catalog.

 ![The AWS S3 destination, as it appears in the catalog](images/AWS-S3.png)